 Stands for: Cascading Style Sheets

 HTML isn’t enough on its own to create beautiful web pages.
-CSS provides a method for designers to create a visual set of rules that determine how different elements within a web page will be rendered on screen by the browser.
+CSS provides a method for website designers to create a visual set of rules that determine how different elements within a web page will be rendered on screen by the browser.

 CSS allows things like the color of text, the background, the size, shape and position of all the different parts of a page to be set.

 For the past several years this has been a real buzz word around the web, and it shows no signs of letting up.
-Clients have even started demanding responsive websites from their designers, often without fully understanding what it is that they’re asking for!
+Clients have even started demanding responsive websites from their website designers, often without fully understanding what it is that they’re asking for!

-In simple terms, a responsive design is one that adapts to the user’s device and, in an ideal world, the user’s context so that it displays the content required in the most appropriate and accessible manner, regardless of what kind of web-connected device is being used to view it.
+In simple terms, a responsive website design is one that adapts to the user’s device and, in an ideal world, the user’s context so that it displays the content required in the most appropriate and accessible manner, regardless of what kind of web-connected device is being used to view it.
 In practice this means a web page will re-paginated itself as the screen size reduces or increases, displaying in multiple columns when viewed on a desktop computer, but only a single column when viewed on a smartphone

 A/B testing is a methodology for trying out different ways of achieving the same end result, with the aim of establishing through experimentation which solution is the most effective.